cubiclab/base-cube/README.md

 # base-cube
-Base cubes (components), needed for all other cubes
+Base cube (components), needed for all other cubes